UK 'ready to deal' with coronation threats after man arrested

 "Our intelligence and other security forces are extremely aware of the challenges that we face and ready to deal with them as the police did quite brilliantly yesterday," he said.

-The Metropolitan Police said officers also on Tuesday conducted a controlled explosion on a suspicious bag the arrested man was carrying "as a precaution".
+The Metropolitan Police said officers conducted a controlled explosion on a suspicious bag the arrested man was carrying "as a precaution".

 It later added that it was not treating the matter as terrorism-related.

-The man was arrested on suspicion of possession of an offensive weapon after he was searched and a knife was found, the London force said in an update around three hours after the incident.
+The man was arrested on suspicion of possession of an offensive weapon after he was searched and a knife was found, the London force said.

 "Officers worked immediately to detain the man and he has been taken into police custody," Met Police chief superintendent Joseph McDonald said in a statement.